20+ Anti Thesis Examples – Meaning and Best Practical Examples

 Heaven is the antithesis to Hell.
 Etc.

 In literature, Antithesis refers to the use of opposite or contrasting concepts or ideas in a parallel grammatical structure.
-This means to use these two opposite ideas in a single sentence to show the difference between these two ideas.
+This means using these two opposite ideas in a single sentence to show the difference between these two ideas.

 Antithesis is used by writers and politicians to create a figurative language that enhances, exaggerates, and adds vision to their writings and speeches, and to contrast opposing ideas in a balanced way.